What is babywearing?

 Learning to Babywear

 The best way to learn to babywear is to take the time to thoroughly review the tutorial videos, read instructions and primarily, practice.
 It can take a number of tries to master the art of babywearing but once you do, you will be happy with the benefits of your accomplishment.
 It is advised to start front carrying.
 You can start learning by watching our tutorial videos for Front Wrap Cross Carry using a wrap or the Ring Sling carry for the ring sling.

 Once you have mastered the Front Wrap Cross Carry, you can move on to other front carries, hip carries and back carries.
 It is also advisable to consult a babywearing specialist, like a babywearing consultant, before starting to wrap.
 In general, Ring Slings are easy to use from day one onwards for front carrying as well as hip carries.
 Woven wraps can take longer to master but also offer additional benefits and are more versatile.
-Certain designs and blends are easier for beginners, like Argus Harvard and Monogamy Zeus, as they are easier to tie when first learning.
 The Zeitgeist Baby Carrier is a beautiful option for parents who enjoy the flexibility of a wrap carrier but desire more structure — plus, there is no need to learn any of the tying techniques you would need for a woven wrap.
 For more information on mastering the learning curve, read our Babywearing with Confidence tips.

 At what age can I start wearing my baby?